cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 ### ☑ The nsURI is the definitive one and is consistent with your naming conventions

-As part of this first step of setting up an identification card for your Metamodel, you **have** to stop for a minute for the the EPackage nsURI.
+As part of this first step of setting up an identification card for your metamodel, you **have** to stop for a minute coming up with the EPackage nsURI.
 This nsURI will identify your Ecore model, starting now and forever.
 It is used in many places, in the generated Java code, in the ``plugin.xml`` file of your project, but more importantly other tools or Ecore models are likely to use this URI to identify your Ecore model (in code generators, model transformers...).

 Changing this is a pain.
 Make sure the ``nsURI`` you picked is sensible and matches your naming conventions in this regard.

-The most important thing is to be consistent and that's not a given.
+The most important thing is to be consistent and that's not a given; see how we fail in having a consistent naming in Eclipse itself.

 <figure>
     <a href="{{ site.url }}/images/blog/nsURIs.png"><img src="{{ site.url }}/images/blog/nsURIs.png"></a>